 A faster pulse usually indicates shock or fever; a very weak pulse indicates that you should call the vet immediately!

-There are a lot of possible health problems that may cause fever in dogs, such as bacterial or viral infections, like canine flu, distemper, parvovirus, leptospirosis, urinary tract infections, etc.
+There are a lot of possible health problems that may cause fever in dogs, such as:

 These are just a few examples of problems that could cause a dog's temperature to go up.
 The bottom line?
 Always get a proper diagnosis if the dog's fever doesn't go down in a couple of days.

-If your dog has a fever but no other accompanying symptoms, you may want to use some home remedies and natural ways to help your dog.
+Sometimes a dog may develop a fever for no known cause and showing no other accompanying symptoms.
+In such a case, you may want to use some home remedies and natural ways to help your dog.